Canadian oil producers look to squeeze costs even further

 That was echoed by Ryan Kubik, chief executive of Canadian Oil Sands Ltd, who owns the largest share of the Syncrude project, which expects 2015 operating costs to be C$39.48 a barrel, down from C$45.69 at the start of the year.

-Kubik said the company had modified shift schedules to reduce overtime costs, renegotiated contracts with suppliers, cut the number of contractors on site and restructured incentive and retention programs to reduce wage rates.
+Kubik said the company had modified shift schedules to reduce overtime costs, renegotiated contracts with suppliers, cut the number of contractors on site and restructured incentive and retention programmes to reduce wage rates.

 MEG Energy Corp is concentrating on growing production through brownfield expansions of its oil sands facilities, rather than building new “greenfield” projects.